 Given the lengths of sticks, print the number of sticks that are left before each iteration until there are none left.

-For example, there are sticks of lengths .
-The shortest stick length is , so we cut that length from the longer two and discard the pieces of length .
-Now our lengths are .
-Again, the shortest stick is of length , so we cut that amount from the longer stick and discard those pieces.
-There is only one stick left, , so we discard that stick.
-Our lengths are .
+The shortest stick length is , so cut that length from the longer two and discard the pieces of length .
+Now the lengths are .
+Again, the shortest stick is of length , so cut that amount from the longer stick and discard those pieces.
+There is only one stick left, , so discard that stick.
+The number of sticks at each iteration are .

 Complete the cutTheSticks function in the editor below.
 It should return an array of integers representing the number of sticks before each cut operation is performed.